ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 **Questions: Payments**

 - Why do modern payment cards use a chip and not a magnetic stripe?
+Answer:- In magnetic stripe, it is easy to copy the data and use every time that data for fraud because magnetic stripe contains same expiry date and card number.
+         In Chip method, it creates a unique number after the payment and attacker can not copy that.
+If attacker do that then it is useless for future transactions.
+Chip generate one time use code, which is verfied by bank.
+Hence, the chip is safe and easy to use for making transactions.

 - What are EMV Certificates and why are they relevant for payment protection?
+Answer:- EMV cerificates provides authentification and attacker can not edit the data or make any transactions.

 - What attacks exist against payment cards?
     - Card-not-present?
     - Contactless payment?
+Answer:- The most attacks are nowadays are online where physical card is not required.
+We all make payments through our mobile and through CVV number.
+So online fraud can be happen related to the CVV, expiray date, card number etc.
+       - In contactless payment, we use NFC payment method which is more safe than other.
+It can be possible that attacker can track the NFC and hack the data.

 **Questions: MFA**

 - How is multi-factor authentication (MFA) used in banking?
+Answer:- MFA use for more security.
+If one authentification is compromised, attacker still cannot login into the bank's official website without completing all the authentification.
+Authentification can be password login, after that OTP verfication can be used for the confirmation.

 - How does multi-factor authentication increase payment security?
+Answer:- In MFA, if password compromised, still attcker cannot access the website or account.
+Attacker have to get the OTP code and other verification details to know our account details.
+Overall MFA increase the payment security in many ways.

 - What MFA methods are you using in you daily life?
+Answer:- I generally use biometrics to unlock any apps in my mobile.
+Moreover I received OTP for login security via SMS.
+Also I use authentification app for more security reasons.

 - What attacks exists against different forms of 2FA?
     - Time-based-one-time-password?
     - Text Message?
+Answer:- Attacker can ask real time code like OTP by creating a fake website like bank.
+       - OTP is received via text message, so attacker can try to hack the text messages first to read the OTP.
 ---

 ### Task 3: Card Fraud